Fluid-Dynamics-Group/singularity-compile/README.md

 ## Usage

-If you have root access, run `sh install-dependencies.sh`.
-Then, you can run `sh build.sh` and singularity 3.8 will be installed to `/usr/local/bin`
+If you have root access, run `sh build.sh` and singularity 3.8 will be installed to `/usr/local/bin`